regenrek/hetzner-vps-setup/README.md

    - For security, configure SSL and change the default credentials

 Note: Ensure your firewall allows access to port 3000 for Coolify's web interface.

+### Firewall Configuration

+The server comes with a pre-configured firewall that allows:
+- SSH access on port 122 (non-standard port for security)
+- WireGuard VPN on ports 51820 (UDP) and 53 (UDP)
+- ICMP for basic connectivity testing
+- Coolify-specific ports:
+  - 6001: Coolify UI
+  - 6002: Coolify API
+  - 8000: Coolify Applications

+## Security Considerations

+Additional security notes:
+- SSH runs on non-standard port 122 for improved security
+- SSH access is restricted to WireGuard interface only (configured via Ansible)
+- Automated user management with secure defaults
+- Fail2ban integration for brute-force protection
+- Regular security updates are automated
+- WireGuard peers can be managed securely through Ansible playbooks